Krypto: The dog from Krypton

-Some time later, Superman left Krypto in the care of Superboy, saying that Smallville's open spaces were a better place for the dog, and that Superboy could use a friend (as shown in Teen Titans vol. 3, #7).
+Superman leaves Krypto in the care of Superboy, saying that Smallville's open spaces were a better place for the dog, and that Superboy could use a friend.
 Their relationship had a shaky start, not helped by Krypto getting Superboy in trouble with Starfire for destroying her garden.
 However, they have slowly developed a close friendship, in which Krypto willingly does anything he can to protect Conner.
-One example of this loyalty was Krypto's quick defense of Conner from an enraged Superboy-Prime.
-He bit Superboy-Prime in the shoulder.
-Although Krypto was injured with a punch sending him bouncing down the main street of Smallville, this only strengthened his relationship with Conner.
-Superboy is killed in battle while destroying a multiverse influence tower that Superboy-Prime helped build.
+One example of this loyalty was Krypto's quick defense of Conner from an enraged Superboy-Prime during the events of Infinite Crisis, during which Conner was killed.